webloom-agency/wegen/CONTRIBUTING.md

 ## Thank You

 We sincerely appreciate your contribution to better-chatbot.
-Let’s build a powerful and lightweight AI experience together! 🚀
+Let’s build a powerful, well tested and lightweight AI experience together! 🚀